Appeals Court Wire Act Ruling Shores Up Online Gaming

 Despite that language, the Wire Act (presuming a broad interpretation) was often seen as a potential threat to online poker in the early part of the 21st century as Internet poker companies operated in a perceived legal gray area.
 As it turned out, it was largely the Unlawful Internet Gambling Enforcement Act of 2006 that torpedoed the booming Internet poker industry five years later in 2011.

-Specific to Sports Gambing
+Specific to Sports Gambling

-Once the OLC issued its 2011 opinion, states with casino gambling started passing laws and crafting regulations to allow their legal gambling operators to go online with digital slot machines and tables games, as well as Internet poker.
+Once the OLC issued its 2011 opinion, states with casino gambling started passing laws and crafting regulations to allow their legal gambling operators to go online with digital slot machines and table games, as well as Internet poker.

 Of course, state lotteries were upset, not to mention the broader commercial online gambling industry that has blossomed over the last decade.
 The New Hampshire Lottery, backed by allies, marched into court to challenge the DOJ’s more recent interpretation of the Wire Act.
 The earlier federal district ruling and Wednesday’s federal appeals court decision were the results.